dmitrypol/dmitrypol.github.io/_drafts/ruby-complex-data-structures.md

       []
     end.flatten
   end
-  def ceo
-    org_structure_up.last
 end
-end
 {% endhighlight %}

-The problem is that `org_structure_up` and `org_structure_down` use recursion to bring back arrays of names.
-It would be better to use tree to store the company hierarchy.
+`org_structure_up` and `org_structure_down` use recursion to bring back arrays of names.
+It would be better to use [tree](https://www.tutorialspoint.com/data_structures_algorithms/tree_data_structure.htm) to store the company hierarchy.
 [Rubytree](https://rubygems.org/gems/rubytree/) is a very mature gem that can be used for this purpose.

 #### Binary tree